• Home

 • Be referred for colposcopy if both HPV and abnormal cells are detected

-A colposcopy is a detailed cervical examination under magnification performed by a specialist.
+A colposcopy is a detailed cervical examination under magnification performed by a specialist gynaecologist.

 Cervical Cancer Is Preventable

-If you’d like to arrange private cervical screening or discuss any concerns, you can book a confidential consultation with Dr Otify today.
+If you'd like to arrange private cervical screening or discuss any concerns, book a consultation with Dr Otify today.
+Expert assessment in a comfortable, confidential setting.

 Copyright © 2025 Dr Mohamed Otify - All Rights Reserved.